 Training differs greatly and depends on the organisation.
 Trainees within large newspaper and magazine organisations normally receive formal training.
 After an initial probationary period, most trainee journalists follow basic journalism training under the terms of a training contract.

-Once a journalist has worked for 18 months, they then usually take the National Council for the Training of Journalists (NCTJ) National Certificate Exams (NCE), which qualifies them as a senior journalist.
+Typically, once a journalist has worked for 18 months they will take the NCTJ National Certificate Exams (NCE), which qualify them as a senior journalist.

 In order to sit these exams, the journalist must first have passed the NCTJ preliminary exams.

 Journalists in larger organisations may also receive structured training in: